OttoKase/HornetDetector/README.md

 To get images of hornets into /data/hornets, you have to run the following commands.
 Warning: it may take a long time to download all pictures.

+To download pictures of bees, you have to change all places that call hornets in 'download_hornets.py' and then run the script.

 ```pip install requests```

 ```python scripts/download_hornets.py```